hopsoft/legion/README.md

 Legion leverages distibuted Ruby (DRb) & threads to give you concurrency & parallel computing power.

-* True parallelism with MRI
-* Works within Rails & other frameworks
-* Takes care of the heavy lifting for you
-* Lets you focus on business logic

 __NOTE__: Requires Ruby 2.0

 ## Quick Start